Cryptolens/docs/examples/index.md

 If you want to explore other licensing models, we recommend to review [licensing models](/licensing-models/licensetypes) section, where all examples have code suggestions in .NET.

+> Depending on the platform (eg. Unity, Android, etc), we recommend to review [this page](/getting-started/index) for platform specific advice.

 ## Inside your application

 * [Key verification](/examples/key-verification) - prepared example for key verification (C#, VB.NET, Java, Python, C++).